jpboudreault/acme-retail-sample/README.md

 do require to be logged in.

 ## Configuration
+* Create a developer account at https://www.appdirect.com/developers/register
+* Clone this project
-Copy `application.properties.sample`, configure with appropriate values and rename to `application.properties`
+* Copy `application.properties.sample`, adjust with appropriate values and rename to `application.properties`
+* Configure the endpoints on AppDirect with the following samples
+* Run the application using `./gradlew bootRun`
+* Login through AppDirect.

 ## Creating a war
 * on *linux* run `./graddlew war`